Four Holy Cities

 Out-of-scale map of the Four Holy Cities of Judaism in the 19th century: Jerusalem at the top right, Hebron beneath it, the Jordan River running top to bottom, Safed at the top left, and Tiberias beneath it.

 In Judaism, the "Four Holy Cities" are Jerusalem, Hebron, Tiberias, and Safed.
-Revered for their significance to Jewish history, they began to again serve as major centres of Jewish life after the Ottoman conquest of the Levant.
+The concept was created for the purpose of fundraising within the Jewish diaspora, originating in the 1640s when the Jewish communities of Jerusalem, Hebron and Safed formed an association for that purpose – Tiberias was to join approximately a century later.

 According to The Jewish Encyclopedia in 1906: "Since the sixteenth century the Holiness of Palestine, especially for burial, has been almost wholly transferred to four cities—Jerusalem, Hebron, Tiberias, and Safed."

 List of the cities and significance

 Jerusalem

-Jerusalem has had the highest significance for Jews since the 11th century BCE, when David led the Israelites to conquer it from the Jebusites and established it as the capital city of the Kingdom of Israel and Judah.
+Jerusalem has had the highest significance for Jews since the 11th century BCE, when, according to the biblical narrative, David led the Israelites to conquer it from the Jebusites and established it as the capital city of the Kingdom of Israel and Judah.
 There, his son and successor Solomon constructed the Temple in Jerusalem, which held the Ark of the Covenant after the Holy of Holies of the Tabernacle.
 Though the First Temple and the Second Temple were both destroyed in antiquity, the Temple Mount, on which they stood, continues to serve as the basis of Jewish spirituality both inside and outside of the Land of Israel.